EliseWindbloom/AutoActionPy/README.md

 -  run <program> - Launch a program
 -  wait <image> - Wait for image to appear
 -  click <image> - Click on image
--  type_text "text" - Type text
+-  type "text" - Type text
 -  screenshot "filename.png" [full] - Take screenshot
 -  move_to <image> - Move mouse to image
 -  drag_to <image> - Drag from current position to image